There are three (3) main categories of schools for children in the United States: public, private, and charter schools.

 Public schools are free of charge and are run by the state of Texas through independent school districts with elected boards.
 Your Houston home address establishes what school district and which school your child is to attend.
 The quality of the schools may vary.
 These schools are required by law to provide special services for children with disabilities of most kinds.
 Some Public schools also offer special programs for gifted children.
 These special programs can accept children who qualify even if their home address indicates that their child should attend a different school.
 Examples of such special programs in the Houston Independent School District are:

 - Magnet programs for specific educational areas (for example: Math & Science, the Arts, and Health Sciences).
 These programs have an application process.
 Student applications are reviewed and those who qualify are accepted.
 This process usually occurs once per school year.

 - Vanguard programs for gifted and talented students who meet the required criteria, apply, and are accepted.

-For information on Private schools in the Houston area, go to this website: Houston Private Schools
+For information re Private schools in the Houston area, go to this web site: Houston Private Schools

 Charter schools are schools funded by governmental money but privately run.
 The purpose of charter schools is to provide an opportunity for more uniquely and often more individually tailored learning environments for students.
 The qualities of these schools vary.
 They are usually free.
 There is an application process with the school making the final determination as to whether or not they will accept any particular child.